Skip to content

 • Who is affected by that decision downstream — family members, communities, third parties?

-• Are there groups who are disproportionately likely to be affected, either as heavier users or because they’re over-represented in the data the system was trained on?
+• Are there groups who are disproportionately likely to be affected, either as heavier users or because they’re over-represented in the training data?

 • Are there groups who might be systematically excluded from the system’s benefits, even if they are not harmed by it directly?